fuzzylogicxx/fuzzylogic/posts/does-copy-to-clipboard-require-an-input-element.md

 draft: true

 ---
+Received a design with a “Copy code to clipboard” component.
+The code is in what appears to be a text `input`.
+The engineer gets in touch wondering how to build it, probably because they see that it should look like an input, but they know that it’s not actually part of a form or necessarily an input at all, therefore they don’t know which component to use.
+I instinctively question it too, asking for confirmation that:

+* bob
+* sue

+And when the engineer confirms my assumptions, I then suggest that ideally the design be revisited so that it looks different from an input, otherwise it could be [confusing](https://tink.uk/perceived-affordances-and-the-functionality-mismatch/).

-It’s a hangover from `select` and `execCommand()`.
+It’s a hangover from `select()` and `execCommand()`.

-It is no longer necessary due to the Clipboard API.
+It is no longer necessary now we have the Clipboard API.

 Also `execCommand()` is deprecated (no longer recommended).